-121 10.
-Convene a public meeting, either in person or via video conference, when conducting the final 122 deliberation and vote regarding whether the Board will grant parole to a prisoner.
-The prisoner being 123 considered for parole or his attorney shall be permitted to attend such meeting either, in the Board's 124 discretion, in person or via video conference and to address the Board prior to the final vote.
+10. Convene a public meeting, either in person or via video conference, when conducting the final deliberation and vote regarding whether the Board will grant parole to a prisoner.
+The prisoner being considered for parole or his attorney shall be permitted to attend such meeting either, in the Board's discretion, in person or via video conference.
+The victim shall be permitted to attend and participate in such meeting either, in the Board's discretion, in person or via video or phone conference or to provide written or recorded testimony.